hashicorp/terraform-provider-awscc/contributing/docs/resource-behavior.md

 ### Read

-The provider's [`Read`](https://developer.hashicorp.com/terraform/plugin/framework/resources/read) method is called during [`terraform plan`](https://developer.hashicorp.com/terraform/cli/commands/plan), `terraform apply` and [`terraform refresh`](https://developer.hashicorp.com/terraform/cli/commands/refresh) to obtain the current state of the resource.
+The provider's [`Read`](https://developer.hashicorp.com/terraform/plugin/framework/resources/read) method is called from [`terraform plan`](https://developer.hashicorp.com/terraform/cli/commands/plan), `terraform apply` and [`terraform refresh`](https://developer.hashicorp.com/terraform/cli/commands/refresh) to obtain the current state of the resource.
 The provider uses the value of the `id` attribute, stored in the resource's prior state, and the CloudFormation resource type name to call the [`GetResource` API](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_GetResource.html).

 If the operation fails, the error is returned to the Terraform CLI.